afjal4/Precipitation-in-Sierra-Nevada/README.md

-# The Long Term Effects of the Varying Precipitation in Sierra Nevada
+mkm# The Long Term Effects of the Varying Precipitation in Sierra Nevada

 A consequence of the increasingly turbulent global climate is that the Sierra Nevada Mountain Region (Eastern California) has undergone significant topographical change.
 In this project, we explore the long term topographical changes attributed to the ever-changing precipitation patterns, and how the ecology of the mountain range develops accordingly.
 We specifically analyse the <b>long term</b> effects of the varied rainfall in this project, focusing especially on annual (or even decade-wide) fluctuations, as opposed to smaller seasonal changes.